EmanuelGF/template-react-ui/README.md

 &nbsp;&nbsp;&nbsp;|--Layout2.js\

 ### React context
-Used to pass data common to all componentes.
+- Used to pass data common to all componentes.
 ex: change the theme, language translation.

-### Other things
+### Some other things to keep in mind:
-You can use react-lazy-load-image-component to lazy load images and add effects. cookie consent ready with react-cookie-consent.
+- You can use react-lazy-load-image-component to lazy load images and add effects.
+- Cookie consent ready with react-cookie-consent.

 ## Using this template
+1. Fork it!
-1. Clone to your local machine
+2. Clone to your local machine
-1. npm install the dependencies `<npm install >`
+3. npm install the dependencies `<npm install >`
-1. run the project `<npm start>`
+4. run the project `<npm start>`

 ***

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts